A Manual for Sunday School Teachers in Unitarian Universalist Congregations

 |Naturalist||capacity in “the recognition and classification of the numerous species — flora and fauna — of his or her environment”||Naturalists, biologists, hunters, anglers, farmers, gardeners, cooks||Plant seeds or bulbs, cook starting with basic ingredients (i.e., not from packaged mixes), watch animals, go outdoors|

-Multiple intelligence theory (see above, section 3-B) suggests that teaching must be more than lectures and discussions.
+Both multiple intelligence theory and the traditional three-way learning styles model suggest that teaching must be more than lectures and discussions.
 Lectures and discussions are great for people with a strong linguistic intelligence, but lectures and discussions may not reach children with, say, strong bodily/kinesthetic or naturalist intelligences.

 Since different people have different strengths when it comes to learning, the best church school teachers will plan a variety of activities over time.
 With that in mind, below is my list of the top five most-neglected teaching methods in Sunday schools today.
 Try some of these, and see what a difference it can make with children.